dreadl0ck/zeus/README.md

 but most of the time its works ok.
 Please note that for VSCode you have to CMD-S twice before the buffer from the IDE gets written to disk.

+> NOTE:
+> Since this causes trouble with most IDEs and editors, its disabled by default
-You can disable this feature in the config.
+> You can enable this feature in the config if you want to try it with your editor
+> When setting the AutoFormat Option to true, the DumpScriptOnError option will also be enabled

 ## ANSI Color Profiles